hunterxcobby/100-days-of-code/log.md

 2. **Set Operations on Tables:**
    - Covered set operations in SQL, highlighting that joins are not equivalent to unions and learned union and minus operations on tables.
-   - Emphasized the importance of having identical attributes in sets participating in set operations.
+   - discovered the importance of having identical attributes in sets participating in set operations.

 3. **Introduction to SQLAlchemy:**
    - Initiated the exploration of SQLAlchemy, focusing on the Object Relational Mapper (ORM).